miaomiaoyu/nyt-crosswords/README.md

 # NYT Crosswords

-This script automates the downloading of the New York Times Crosswords puzzles and their solutions from the Seattle Times website.
+This script automates the downloading of the New York Times Crosswords puzzles and their solutions from the Seattle Times website*.
 It uses Selenium WebDriver to interact with the web page and store the downloaded puzzles in PDF format.

+*The crosswords on Seattle Times are 5 weeks behind current date.

 ## Features